 Faculty Course Evaluations

 Note: Please be aware that as of summer 2010, the FCE process employs Web Login for authentication.
-Because of that, the login screen used to authenticate to the FCE site has a new appearance.
 For more information on Web Login, please visit http://www.cmu.edu/computing/web/authenticate/.

 Faculty Course Evaluations (FCEs) are used to improve the quality of teaching and learning at Carnegie Mellon through feedback to both individual faculty members and promotion committees.